 The Ontario Antivenin Bank was established in 1999.

 Participation in the Species Survival Plan (SSP) of Numerous Reptile Species

 The Species Survival Plan was enacted in 1986 by the Association of Zoos and Aquariums (AZA).
 It provides vital information for studbook keeping and ensures inbreeding does not occur.
 This gives zoo animals a better chance at being returned to the wild by means of long term planning.
 By managing a self-sustaining population in captivity we can ensure that one day we can reintroduce animals back into the wild once the obstacles that caused their population to decline are overcome.

 We participate in humane animal research, for example, by providing DNA samples for Trent University’s Wildlife Forensic DNA Laboratory, where there is a scientific interest in the identification of reptile species.
 DNA is also provided for use as a species baseline where comparison is necessary to identify, for legal purposes, animals that may have been illegally acquired.

-For University students interested developing a Theseus on Herpetology, Zoology or related studies, please submit your proposal for review and approval by our board of Directors.
+For University students interested developing a thesis on Herpetology, Zoology or related studies, please submit your proposal for review and approval by our Board of Directors.

 We will continue to provide excellent care for our current adoptions and we caution people to think twice before acquiring a reptile pet.
 We are not against people having pets; however, we strongly encourage them to properly research the care, maintenance and life span of the species they wish to acquire.